-- 8 A. He appears to misunderstand the Company's compensation plan.
-His position - 9 suggests that in high earning years, incentive compensation can be funded out of - the high earnings.
-The Company's compensation plan does not freeze - compensation until the Company earns above its allowed return on equity, and there - is no tie to earned return.
-The Company's practice is to compensate its employees - at the 50th percentile of the market based on total compensation, based on achieving - reasonable goals for operations, customer service, cost control and the income - derived from these cost controls.
-This includes the payment of any incentive - 16 compensation payments.
-Mr. Garrett's position offers no basis for excluding these - 17 costs from rates.
+8 He appears to misunderstand the Company's compensation plan.
+His position Α. 9 suggests that in high earning years, incentive compensation can be funded out of 10 The Company's compensation plan does not freeze the high earnings.
+11 compensation until the Company earns above its allowed return on equity, and there 12 is no tie to earned return.
+The Company's practice is to compensate its employees 13 at the 50th percentile of the market based on total compensation, based on achieving 14 reasonable goals for operations, customer service, cost control and the income 15 derived from these cost controls.
+This includes the payment of any incentive 16 compensation payments.
+Mr. Garrett's position offers no basis for excluding these 17 costs from rates.